msteveb/tmake/README.md

   then available to the command(s) at run time.
 - Commands are Tcl scripts, which means that many operations do not require a fork/exec
 - The 'run' built-in runs external commands
-- Commands used to build a target a cached so that if commands change, rules are re-run
+- Commands used to build a target are cached so that if commands change, rules are re-run
 - Automatic directory creation
+- Supports hashes for detecting source file changes
+- If using time-based dependencies, build cache is able to detect any change across builds rather than relying on the accuracy of timestamps

 Future Plans
 ------------